A Sleep Tool For People With

 User types

-Based on extracted desk research, 2 main persona user groups were created: Undiagnosed and Diagnosed with Sleep Apnoea.
+Based on the extracted desk research, 2 main persona user types were created: Undiagnosed and Diagnosed with Sleep Apnoea.

 Undiagnosed User Type